McGill-ECSE321-Fall2024/project-group-11/README.md

 # Deliverable 1: Requirements, Domain Model, and Database Design

+You can see the Deliverable Report in the wiki folder under deliverables

 This deliverable includes:
 - requirements selection (functional and non-functional system requirements).
 - Use case diagrams and detailed specifications for six use cases.